juspay/hyperswitch-docs/features/e-commerce-platform-plugins/saleor-app/setup.md

 }
 ```

-Handle Juspay transaction initialize response
+Hanlde Response for Initializing Indian Payment Transactions
-- You can use `sdkPayload` to invoke the [Juspay SDK](https://docs.juspay.in/hyper-checkout/android/base-sdk-integration/initiating-sdk) </br>
+- You can use `sdkPayload` to invoke the [Hypercheckout SDK](https://docs.juspay.in/hyper-checkout/android/base-sdk-integration/initiating-sdk) </br>
 OR
-- You can use the `paymentLinks.web` to redirect the customer to Juspay payment page.
+- You can use the `paymentLinks.web` to redirect the customer to Hypercheckout payment page.
 Additionally, this URL can also be embedded within an iframe

 ### Retrieve the transaction
-The payment status will be automatically updated by the plugin in the backend upon Hyperswitch receiving a webhook from the connector.
+The payment status will be automatically updated by the App in the backend upon Juspay receiving a webhook from the connector.
 Alternatively, you can call Saleor's Transaction Process mutation to retrieve the status of an initiated payment.
 ```
-mutation HyperswitchTransactionProcess {
+mutation JuspayTransactionProcess {
   transactionProcess(
     id: "saleor_transaction_id"
   ) {